lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 ### Testing ###

 To test our wrapper functions, let's see if we can duplicate [this example][bwiki], which converts a Bitcoin private key into an address.
-We covered [how to calculate a public key from a private key][lit:pubfrompriv] in a previous post, so we start with the public key.
+We covered [how to calculate a public key from a private key][lit:pubfrompriv] in a previous post, so we start with the public key here.

 [bwiki]: https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses "Bitcoin Wiki: Technical background of version 1 Bitcoin addresses"
 [lit:pubfrompriv]: http://www.lostintransaction.com/blog/2014/03/14/deriving-a-bitcoin-public-key-from-a-private-key/ "Deriving a Bitcoin Public Key From a Private Key"